is a great place to visit and live in. It is one of the most Muslim-friendly countries in Europe

 Emporia Shopping Center

-This is the biggest mall in Malmo and is and definitely a place to check out if you're looking to find cheap shopping places in Sweden.
+This is the biggest mall in Malmo and is definitely a place to check out if you're looking to find cheap shopping places in Sweden.
 The mall houses two supermarkets, plenty of play areas, and a variety of shops where you can buy things at affordable prices.

 Address: 19 Hyllie Boulevard | Annetorpsvägen, Malmo 215 32, Sweden.